dortania/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 Missing or incorrect `Executable path` in your config.plist, this should be resolved by re-running ProperTree's snapshot tool(Cmd/Ctrl+R).

-## Stuck on `This version of Mac OS X is not supported: Reason Mac...`
+## Stuck on `This version of Mac OS X is not supported: Reason Mac...` or Prohibited Sign

 This error happens when SMBIOS is one no longer supported by that version of macOS, make sure values are set in `PlatformInfo->Generic` with `Automatic` enabled.
 For a full list of supported SMBIOS and their OSes, see here: [Choosing the right SMBIOS](../../extras/smbios-support.md)